Branch Circuits

 the outlet away from the box.
 Black wires are hot, while whites are

 neutrals.
-The bare copper is the ground (this can also be green).
+The bare copper is the ground (this can also be green, but there are times when you may see this ground wire as brown, which is the standard in Europe).

 This was the best picture that I could take of a knob and tube style of wiring.
 This is the knob.
 It is a porcelain fixture attached to a rafter in the attic which holds the bare wire in a groove.
 This one was not active.
 On older homes, this wiring system is sometimes left as part of the wiring system, which does not meet current safety standards.